jssql1234/docs-sqlacc/docs/usage/supplier/report.md

 ## Print Supplier Document Listing

-- Print Supplier Document Listing can be used for you to see all the customer transactions that you have keyed into this system
+- Print Supplier Document Listing can be used to see all the customer transactions that you have keyed into this system
 - You can see Supplier Invoices, Supplier Payment, Supplier Credit Note,Supplier Debit Note, Supplier Refund, and Supplier Contra listings.
 - You can use Document Listing to batch print and batch email your Supplier's documents.
 - At the bottom of the screen, you can se the payment details for each document